 Explore Liberty Station at night

-Liberty Station is an historic landmark located just off downtown San Diego.
-This former military base became a residential community in the 1980s, making it one of the most desirable places to live in all of San Diego.
+Truly one of my favorite date ideas for a romantic date night.
+Liberty Station is a historic landmark located just off downtown San Diego.
+This former military base became a residential community in the 1980s, making it one of the most desirable places to live in all San Diego.
 During the day, you’ll find parks, restaurants, shops, and even a marina.
-But when the sun goes down, Liberty Station becomes the ideal place for fun parties and late-night dining.
-With more than 20 eateries, each offering its own distinctive atmosphere, you’re sure to find something that suits your mood perfectly.
+But when the sun goes down, Liberty Station becomes the ideal place for fun parties, late-night dining, and romantic dates.
+With more than 20 eateries, each offering its distinctive atmosphere, you’re sure to find something that suits your mood perfectly for a fun night.

 Go Kayaking at La Jolla Cove